Azure/azure-rest-api-specs/specification/cloudshell/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for YourServiceName.
+This is the AutoRest configuration file for CloudShell.

 ## Getting Started